Jakubem/gulp_example_task/README.md

+### Complete dev setup with Gulp, Sass, Pug, Babel and more

 ### Setup guide
 - Run `npm run dev`.
 It will create dist folder
 - Run `npm run sync` to start dev server